Manastelavane2002/checkru/docs/CONTRIBUTING.md

 Assign the ticket to [Raj Updhyay](https://gitlab.com/rrajupadhyayy) or [Shubham Navale](https://gitlab.com/shubhamnavale), code approval from either of them is necessary for merging with **develop**

-You do not need to assign specific developers to review your MR. Since one team is working on this project, we can use our judgment on which PRs to review.
+You do not need to assign specific developers to review your MR. Since one team is working on this project, we can use our judgment on which MRs to review.
 However, if you have come across a MR feel free to review it.

 You can also assign reviewers if you want to specifically request their feedback on your work.